KobeRiddle-dev/Better-Architect-Menu---Tweaks/ReadMe.md

-# Better Architect Menu | No Animal Bedding Category
+# Better Architect Menu | No Animal Bedding Subcategory

 Removes the Animal/Bedding subcategory and moves animal bedding to Animals/Ranching.